gaphor/gaphor/docs/model.md

 The model is built using smart properties (descriptors).
 These properties handle events when they're changed.
-This allows the rest of the application, for example the visuals and undo system, to update their state accordingly.
+This allows the rest of the application, for example, the visuals and undo system, to update their state accordingly.
 The events are sent using a signaling mechanism, called handlers.

 ## Model details